 My experience as a student here (a few years back!) was transformative, and I want to introduce this experience to other students.
 Schenectady has changed a lot since my college days.
 There is a vibrant social and cultural scene, ranging from the Greenmarket on Sundays to sold-out shows at Proctors Theater.
 The beauty of Schenectady is that I can walk from my office onto the Hudson-Mohawk Bike Trail, pass the Mohawk River and keep walking for miles, all while enjoying great wildlife and scenery.
 I’m an avid outdoors person, and camping, canoeing and hiking are within close proximity.

 Within two miles of campus there are also more than 30 restaurants and four corporate headquarters, including GE Power.
 I definitely feel the energy in this “Electric City” more than I ever have.
-Just along Jay Street, I can access Cornells (Italian), More Perreca's (unbelievable bread), Tara Kitchen (Moroccan), Bel Cibo (gourmet), and Ambition (funky bistro).
+Just along Jay Street, I can access Cornells (Italian), More Perreca's (unbelievable bread), Tara Kitchen (Moroccan) and Ambition (funky bistro).

 When I’m at work in Grant Hall, I especially love talking with prospective students near the fireplace.
-In addition to overseeing the Admissions, Financial Aid and Enrollment for the College, I travel to southern California, D.C., Florida, Hawaii and Rhode Island to meet with high school counselors and students and their families.
 I love spreading the word about Union, and sharing some of my personal favorites.
 For instance, I love our intramural broomball squads.
 Ice, sneakers, helmets, swatting a ball around – what’s not to love?